History of Medicine: Home

 Welcome to History of Medicine

 The collection includes historical materials in all areas of the health sciences, including dentistry, medicine nursing, pharmacy, & public health.
+In addition, the collection contains materials related to the history of UB's Medical School, UB's School of Dentistry, and medical practitioners in the Buffalo area.

 This guide aims to assist those doing history of medicine research and highlight the information available at the History of Medicine Collection.